Susan Skemp, who led FAU's ocean energy program since 2008 and was SNMREC's first Director, is retiring as of July 17.

 People & Teams

 The Center takes a two-pronged approach to tactics.
 The engineering design work for SNMREC equipment—the testing infrastructure—is the responsibility of a team of engineers on the SNMREC staff, while most of the basic research and development is folded into the graduate programs of various FAU colleges.
 Typically, a manageable portion of a research and development project will be assigned to a graduate student as a thesis or dissertation project, and the student and his/her graduate advisor receive support for their activities.
-Using this model, SNMREC is currently supporting the work of some 36 graduate students in 4 FAU colleges.
+Using this model, SNMREC has supported the work of more than 40 graduate students in 4 FAU colleges and 3 partner universities.

 One of the most important capabilities at FAU, from SNMREC’s perspective, is the large-scale fabrication facilities at the Harbor Branch Oceanographic Institute.
 This in-house capability allows close interactions of the SNMREC engineers with the fabricators, who have extensive experience with blue-water engineering development.
 As a result, the SNMREC testing equipment has the levels of safety and reliability appropriate for the demanding conditions offshore.